danielfrg/danielfrg.com/content/articles/2013/11/nlp-semafor-salt-celery.md

 I am always looking for opportunities to improve and try new tools, this are some thing I would love to do.

-- An alternative readability: I love the product, but I would **love** to have the same output offline, I have tried **tons** of boilerplate removal tools, in various languages (python,java,and more) but the best output is always readability.
+- An alternative to readability: I love the product, but I would **love** to have the same output offline, I have tried **tons** of boilerplate removal tools, in various languages (python,java,and more) but the best output is always readability.
 - Django integration with celery so one has an UI to call the tasks.
 I read that the integration has improved in [celery 3.1](http://docs.celeryproject.org/en/latest/whatsnew-3.1.html#django-supported-out-of-the-box )
 - Location of the documents: In general should be a good idea to crawl first and the do the semafor parsing.
 One of my previous posts: [Django + Celery + Readability = Python relevant content crawler](http://danielfrg.github.io/blog/2013/09/11/django-celery-readability-crawler/)
 - Location of the semafor output: A better place where analytics can be run easily, maybe a graph database.
 [Neo4j](http://www.neo4j.org/) should be easy to get running and integrated, but havn't use it.